Ziax99/Handwritten-Digits-Recognizer/README.md

 Used Normalization and Augmentation for preprocessing data and designed 3-layers convolutional neural network and dropout and Softmax as the output layer to achieve 99.5% accuracy on the test set.

+Designed by keras framework with using tensorflow as backend

 Created as a solution for kaggle competition mnist dataset (top 19%)